phalcon/documentation/docs/flash.md

 );
 ```

+!!! info "NOTE"

-> **NOTE** You do not need to pass the escaper or the session in the constructor.
+    You do not need to pass the escaper or the session in the constructor.
 If you use the Di container and those services are already register in it, they will be used internally.
 This is another way of instantiating the components.
-{: .alert .alert-info }

 You can now use the component in a controller (or a component that implements [Phalcon\Di\Injectable][di-injectable])